InsaneBlitz/DataSyncAutomator/README.md

 ## About the Author

-This script was created by [Your Name], a developer passionate about automating data processes and integrating different technologies to streamline business operations.
+This script was created by Alexis, a developer passionate about automating data processes and integrating different technologies to streamline business operations.
 Check out [InsaneBlitz](https://github.com/InsaneBlitz) for more interesting projects.